On the maximal unramified pro-2-extension of $\mathbb{Z}_2$-extension of certain real biquadratic fields: Preliminaries

 Let us start by recalling some facts from class field theory that will be very useful for our proofs.
-Let $k$ be an algebraic number field.
-Let $\mathbf{C}l_2(k)$ be the $2$-Sylow subgroup of the ideal class group $\mathbf{C}l(k)$ of $k$.
-Let $k^{(1)}$ be the Hilbert $2$-class field of $k$, that is the maximal unramified abelian field extension of $k$ whose degree over $k$ is a $2$-power.
+Let $k$ be a number field and $\mathbf{C}l_2(k)$ be its $2$-class group.
+Let $k^{(1)}$ be the Hilbert $2$-class field of $k$, that is the maximal unramified abelian extension of $k$ whose degree over $k$ is a $2$-power.
 Put $k^{(0)} = k$ and let $k^{(i)}$ denote the Hilbert $2$-class field of $k^{(i-1)}$ for any integer $i\geq 1$.
 Then the sequence of fields

-is called the $p$-class field tower of $k$.
+is called the $2$-class field tower of $k$.
 If for all $i\geq1$, $k^{(i)}\neq k^{(i-1)}$, the tower is said to be infinite, otherwise the tower is said to be finite, and the minimal integer $i$ satisfying the condition $k^{(i)}= k^{(i-1)}$ is called the length of the tower.
-The field $\mathcal{L}(k)$ is called the maximal unramified pro-$2$-extension of $k$ and for $k_\infty $ the cyclotomic $\ZZ_2$-extension of $k$, the group $G_{k_\infty}=\mathrm{Gal}(\mathcal{L}(k_\infty)/k_\infty)$ is isomorphic to the inverse limit $\varprojlim \mathrm{Gal}(\mathcal{L}(k_n)/k_n)$ with respect to the restriction map.
+The field $\mathcal{L}(k)$ is called the maximal unramified pro-$2$-extension of $k$ and for $k_\infty $ the cyclotomic $\ZZ_2$-extension of $k$, the group $\G_{k_\infty}=\mathrm{Gal}(\mathcal{L}(k_\infty)/k_\infty)$ is isomorphic to the inverse limit $\varprojlim \mathrm{Gal}(\mathcal{L}(k_n)/k_n)$ with respect to the restriction map.